aws-samples/aws-hpc-tutorials/content/02-aws-getting-started/02-requirement_notes.md

 - An internet browser such as Chrome, Firefox, Safari, Opera, or Edge.
 - Familiarity with common Linux commands.

-If you have any questions when running this workshop, speak with your group coordinator or contact [AWS HPC](https://aws.amazon.com/hpc/).
+If you have any questions when running this workshop, you can raise your hand to request help.
+One of our workshop coordinators will be happy to assist you.

+{{% notice tip%}}
-This workshop includes multiple code samples that you can copy and paste using the button shown below.
+This workshop contains multiple code samples to help familiarize you with ParallelCluster.
+To save time, you can copy and paste the code from each sample using the button at the top-right of each code block as shown below.
+{{% /notice %}}

 ![Copy Paste](/images/introductory-steps/copy-paste.png)